wvhulle/rust_presentations/traits_type_elision.md

 - References are in one-to-one corresponds with references that point to references (`&T <=> &&T`).
 This implies that `T : Sync <=> &T : Sync`.
 - A consequence of this is that if `T: !Sync` then `&T: !Sync`

-The most common example is a shared immutable reference `Arc` which can be shared accross threads.
+The most common example of a `Sync` type is a shared immutable reference `Arc` which can be shared accross threads.

 The single-threaded `Rc` is not `Sync` since it doeesn't use atomic variables underneath, but has lower overhead.